0strings0/Optimized-Discord-Promo-Generator/README.md

-# OperaGX Promo Generator
+# Discord Promo Generator

 ![License](https://img.shields.io/badge/license-MIT-blue)

-Last Updated On : December 21, 2023
+Last Updated On : December 22, 2023

-Support Me By Buying Proxies From [Here](https://kocerroxy.com/signup?referral=6468e6061314e921a9111bb8)
+Support The Original Creator By Buying Proxies From [Here](https://kocerroxy.com/signup?referral=6468e6061314e921a9111bb8)

 ## Overview

 This Python script allows you to generate discord promo links.
-It utilizes threading for concurrent generation, and you have the option to use proxies to avoid rate limits.
+It uses optimized CPU threading to generate links.
+It can generate around 350 links with 8 threads before rate limited.
+Use a VPN after being rate limited or use proxy links.
 ## Features

-- Multi-threaded promo code generation
+- Multi-threaded code generation
 - Proxy support to bypass rate limits
 - User-friendly console interface